Northwest Wilderness Society of the Unitarian Church

 How camp community works

 Nobody “runs” things.
 Wilderness Camp has worked well since 1966 with everyone chipping in.
 All tasks are done by volunteers, including you!
 Share your skills, talents and passions.
+When boarding the camp boat, people will be asked about volunteer tasks they can do during their time at Wilderness Camp.

 Letter from Board President